More graphs with pair state transfer

 \begin{thm} Let $G(H)$ be the graph in \cref{df2} and $\l_c$ be an eigenvector of $M(H)$ such that $\l_c^T \x =\l_c^T \y=0$. \begin{enumerate} \item The state $\x$ is periodic (resp., sedentary) in $H$ if and only if $\widetilde{\x}$ is periodic (resp., sedentary) in $G(H)$. \item There is PST (resp., strong cospectrality, PGST) between $\x$ and $\y$ in $H$ if and only if there is PST (resp., strong cospectrality, PGST) between $\widetilde{\x}$ and $\widetilde{\y}$ in $G(H)$. \end{enumerate} Moreover, the time in which periodicity (resp., PST) occurs in $H$ and $G(H)$ in 1 (resp., 2) are the same.
 Similarly for the sequence of times for PGST in 2. \end{thm}

 Recall that the state transfer properties of a regular graph are invariant relative $A,L$ and $Q$.
 So if $H$ is regular with PST between $\x$ and $\y$ with $\l_c^T\x=0,$ then by \cref{mc1}, the graph $G(H),$ which may not be regular, admits PST between $\widetilde{\x}$ and $\widetilde{\y}$ irrespective of the above choices of $M(H).$ Consequently, if $H$ is regular, then \cref{mc1} holds for all $M\in\{A,L,Q\}$.
 Combining this fact with \cref{mc1} yields the following result.

-\begin{cor} Let $G(H)$ be the graph in \cref{df2} and $\l_c$ be an eigenvector of $M(H)$.
-Perfect state transfer occurs between $\x=\e_a-\e_b$ and $\y=\e_c-\e_d$ in $H$ if and only if it occurs between them in $G(H)$ at the same time.
+\begin{cor} Let $G(H)$ as in \cref{df2} and $\l_c$ be an eigenvector of $M(H)$.
+Perfect state transfer occurs between $(\e_a-\e_b)$ and $(\e_c-\e_d)$ in $H$ if and only if it occurs between them in $G(H)$ at the same time.
 This holds for $A,L,Q$ whenever $H$ is a regular graph. \end{cor}